gb160/gb160.github.io/index.md

 # Mod DJI Fly

-Please read it all before doing anything:
+Please read the following before doing anything:

 This app is iOS only, current version v1.1.10

-**YOU MUST ARRANGE APP SIGNING YOURSELF...PLEASE ASK ABOUT THIS BEFORE GOING ANY FURTHER IF YOU'RE NOT SURE.
+**YOU MUST ARRANGE APP SIGNING YOURSELF**
+**PLEASE ASK ABOUT THIS BEFORE GOING ANY FURTHER IF YOU'RE NOT SURE.**

-By purchasing the app it is presumed that you know how to sign the app and install on your device.**
+**By purchasing the app it is presumed that you know how to sign the app and install on your device.**

 If you have a jailbroken iDevice you wont need to sign the app.